defold/defold.github.io/tutorials/texture-scrolling.md

 }
 ```

 The model supplies the attribute `texcoord0` which is our texture UV coordinates.
-We declare our vec4 uniform named animation_time and we also have two vec2 varying texcoords 0 and 1 which we pass these to the fragment program after we assign them the attribute UV coords `texcoord0` in `void main()`.
+We declare our `vec4` uniform named animation_time and we also have two `vec2` varying `var_texcoord0` and `var_texcoord1` which we pass to the fragment program after we assign them the attribute UV coordinates `texcoord0` in `void main()`.
 As you can see `var_texcoord1` is different because this one we are offsetting before it is sent to the fragment program.
-Assign a vec2 so that we can `animation_time` to the x and y separately if we want.
+Assign a `vec2` so that we can `animation_time` to the x and y separately if we want.
 In this case we only take `texcoord0.x` and subtract our constant `animation_time.x` which when animated will offset in the negative U axis (horizontal left), we set `texcoord0.y` to keep its attribute position.
-EZ PZ!

 ```glsl